 I’ve had so much practice cooking Chicken Parmesan in my 15 years of marriage that I want to refer to myself as a “Chicken Parmesan Connoisseur”.
 The only person that knows about this is probably my husband, but now I am letting you in on the secret.

-What’s not to love about chicken parm?
-Crispy breaded chicken, gooey cheese, Italian herbs, smothered in marinara sauce.
+So what is chicken parmesan?
+It includes crispy breaded chicken, gooey cheese, Italian herbs, smothered in marinara sauce.
 One of my early versions of chicken parm included dipping chicken breast in a butter and garlic, then coating with bread crumbs and shredded parmesan.
 I would transfer to the oven and bake for an “oven fried” version.
+But, over the years, I have transitioned to creating a healthy chicken parmesan.
+A Keto chicken parmesan that is dairy-free, Paleo, and Whole30!

 Flash forward a few years, and I started experimenting using finely pulsed almonds in place of bread crumbs.
 And then I transitioned to the skillet…… So dang good.
 Finally during my last round of Whole30, I experimented with a “cheesy” cashew sauce.